Wanaka Rock Climbing

 Wanaka Rock Climbing have two ways to take donations:

-- Online during booking you can add a additional voluntary donation amount
+Online during booking you can add an additional voluntary donation amount

 At the end of our climbing season in Wanaka we will pool the customer donations and WRC will match the total.
 This doubled amount will be deposited to the Kea Conservation Trust.

 In January 2018 Wanaka Rock Climbing purchased a Nissan Leaf with the aim of reducing our impact on the environment that we live and work in!